 Unlimited Retention

-Under this policy, we store your data forever — or rather, for the maximum amount of time permitted by law.
+Under this policy, we store your data forever—or rather, for the maximum amount of time permitted by law.
 We encourage our business partners to opt in to unlimited data retention to facilitate long-term relationships.

 Example: You hire us to provide recurring services under an ongoing contract.
-Beyond the contractual data, which we are obliged to retain anyway, we ask to keep a record of your full contact information and customer insights gleaned from analytics.
+Beyond the contractual data, which we are obliged to retain anyway, we ask to keep a record of your full contact information and customer insights gleaned from our CRM analytics.
 By allowing us to retain such data indefinitely, you can help us better serve your needs in the future.

 Your options are explained clearly at the time of each request.
 However, this does not apply to circumstances where an advance explanation is not technically feasible.
 For example, if you send us a regular email, we have no way of informing you about our privacy policy beforehand.
 In that case, we have to assume that you are aware of the terms.